Updated by Heather in October 2022.

 - 1 1/2 cups peeled, cubed potatoes

-- 16 ounce bag frozen mixed vegetables (the one I used had green beans, peas, corn, carrots and lima beans – 4 cups worth.
+- 16-ounce bag of frozen mixed vegetables (the one I used had green beans, peas, corn, carrots and lima beans - 4 cups worth.
 Use fresh veggies, if you prefer.)

-- Set your soup pot over medium heat.
+- Set your soup pot over medium heat and add the olive or vegetable oil.

-- Remove the meat to a plate.
+- Remove the meat to a cutting board.
 When it’s cool enough to handle, cut it off the bones and either chop it up or pull it apart into bits.
 Discard gristle.
 Skim fat from the liquid, if desired.
 (I don’t usually, unless the meat was particularly fatty.)

 - Simmer for at least one hour.
 Two is better, in my opinion, so the veggies are quite tender, and the flavors can mingle and have a chance to get to know each other.
 Remember to remove bay leaves and bones before serving.
 This recipe makes 4 quarts of soup: enough for dinner with some left for the freezer.
 Make plenty and freeze a bunch for easy meals later on.